 How to Keep Your New Year’s Resolutions Going Strong

 A resolution is defined as a firm decision to do or not do something, whereas an intention is something you aim or plan for.
 Instead of creating these “resolutions” that have the probability to fail, try to create intentions instead.
 Aim to add in small changes that over time will lead to success and result in lasting change.
 Try adding in 1-2 intentions each month, instead of looking at the entire year as a whole.

 This can’t be stressed enough: Start slow and start small.
 A goal of exercising seven days a week with no history of exercise is a lofty goal.
 But how does one get there?
 By incorporating small movements throughout the week.
 Mobility work, yoga, and stretching don’t get the credit they deserve because they’re not associated with buckets of sweat and hundreds of torched calories.
-But they are just as important when it comes to physical activity.
+But they are just as important when it comes to physical activity, like a good morning workout.
 Try adding a few stretch days into your schedule.
 Take it one step further by taking the stairs instead of the elevator and going for a walk during lunch.
 Go the distance and park further away than usual when going to the grocery store or the office.
 Any of these activities will get you up and moving if “get stronger” is your goal.

 Coming to terms with the fact that life isn’t perfect is key.
 Sticking to a specific plan may not work out 100 percent of the time, and that’s okay.
 Inconveniences teach flexibility, and flexibility teaches us how to prioritize what’s important.
 Remember: Even if things don’t go as planned, there’s always a way to reorganize and adjust; the answer doesn’t have to be to give up entirely.